floydwch/the-most-influential-developers-on-github/README.md

 * [Top 25 Influential Developers in Swift](#top-swift)

 ## Data Collection
 The watching events data were collected from the [GitHub Archive](http://www.githubarchive.org/) from 2014/5/23 to 2014/8/23, the repository's name, actor's name and event issued time were extracted respectively.
-The users' connections were collected from the Github API provided users' following relationship.
+The users' following relationships were collected from Github API.
 To collect the data, issuing `python task_grab_watch_events`.
 Please make sure the MongoDB has already started, this task will create a database named `github`.

 ### Github API User Login